 At Church House we believe successful investment management is about effective risk management.
 To help understanding in this area we explore below some of the different risks associated with investing.
 As professional investment managers we consider all these risk when constructing diversified portfolios and managing our investment funds.

-This is the danger that the value of your investment may not grow at a rate equal to a rise in the cost of goods and services.
-In this scenario investors will see the purchasing power of their money reduce.
-This can be a particular challenge for cash investors when savings interest rates fall below the rate of inflation.
+This is the danger that the value of an investment may not grow at a rate equal to a rise in the cost of goods and services.
+In this scenario, the purchasing power of the investment is reduced.
+This can be a particular challenge for cash investment when interest rates fall below the rate of inflation.

 To raise capital companies and governments can offer investors a fixed income over a specified period, after which they will return the value of the initial investment or capital.
 These investments are known as bonds.
 A danger for bond investors is that the issuer encounters financial difficulties and as a consequence they fail to make income payments or worse still they do not return all of the capital.
 This is known as credit risk.